 This book comes out of that fine North American tradition of nonfiction writing—a deeply researched and meticulously told account of a real event.
-It’s about a fire that happened up in the Arctic Circle part of Canada, which is, by definition, very remote.
+It’s about a fire that happened up in the subarctic region of Canada, which is, by definition, very remote.

 It’s a very hard place to earn a living and it tells you a lot about human beings that tens of thousands of people have moved up there to work in the tar sands industry.
 This is a part of the oil industry that should be marginal because it’s very difficult to get the oil out.
-You have to expend huge amounts of energy to lift the sands and then to compress them to such a degree that you can squeeze out the oil.
+You have to expend huge amounts of electricity and natural gas to lift the sands and then to melt and render out the oil.
 That, in itself, is a remarkable thing.

 The physics he describes is extraordinary.
 The fire gets up to a level where nothing can resist it.
 Things that you would think are indestructible just go.
 Metal goes, solid structures go.
 It’s out of control.
 Some of the almost poetic parts of the book are how he describes fire as this thing in itself: how it operates on its own laws, and what it needs to keep going.
 That includes oxygen, of course, but also everything to do with fossil fuels.
 It is not just the tar sands or bunkers of petrol: much of our houses is now made of things that come from fossil fuels.
 Plastics are the obvious one, but there are lots of others.
 Once a fire gets going, these are just kindling and further fuel for the fire.